-Users can create their own posts by familiarizing themselves with their CNC controller's G-code specifications, which can usually be found on the manufacturer's website, and adapt one of the existing posts accordingly.
+Users can create their own posts for their CNC controller by familiarizing themselves with the controller's G-code specification (usually found on the manufacturer's website) and adapt one of the existing posts accordingly.
 PixelCNC's post-processor system is meant to be very simple to understand so that anyone can create their own for just about any CNC controller they might encounter.
 Posts include documentation in the form of comments to help users create their own for different CNC controllers.
 Alternatively, users can request a post for their specific controller if none of the included posts are compatible.
 Users who create new posts for different controllers can submit them for inclusion in future PixelCNC releases.
-To have your post-processor included in a PixelCNC release please feel free to email it to us at: email@example.com
+To have your post-processor included in a PixelCNC release, or to have one made for your controller, please feel free to email us at: email@example.com

 ### View Log Files ###

 Opens the folder where PixelCNC outputs all of the log files that are generated for debugging purposes.
 If users encounter problems with PixelCNC they can email their most recently generated log files to firstname.lastname@example.org along with a description of the problem and the steps to reproduce it.
 Screenshots are also very useful when debugging issues and are also generated to the log files folder, named with a timestamp and the operation number and name.